UnitTestBot/UTBotJava/docs/Fuzzing Platform.md

 In the above example, let the parameter be `Integer`.
 Considering the feedback, the fuzzer suggests that nothing but `Double` might increase coverage, so the type may be downcasted to `Double`.
 This allows for filtering out a priori unfitting values.

 ## Statically and dynamically generated values
 Predefined, or _statically_ generated, values help to define the initial range of values, which could be used as method arguments.

 These values allow us to:

-* check if it is possible to call the given method with at least some set of values as arguments,
+* check if it is possible to call the given method with at least some set of values as arguments;
-* gather statistics on executing the program,
+* gather statistics on executing the program;
 * refine the parameter description.

 _Dynamic_ values are generated in two ways:

-* internally — via mutating the existing values, successfully performed as method arguments (i.e. seeds);
+* internally, via mutating the existing values, successfully performed as method arguments (i.e. seeds);
-* externally — via obtaining feedback that can return not only the statistics on the execution (the paths explored, the time spent, etc.) but also the set of new values to be blended with the values already in use.
+* externally, via obtaining feedback that can return not only the statistics on the execution (the paths explored, the time spent, etc.) but also the set of new values to be blended with the values already in use.

-Dynamic values should have the higher priority for a sample, that's why they should be chosen either first or at least more likely than the statically generated ones.
+Dynamic values should have a higher priority for a sample;
+that is why they should be chosen either first or at least more likely than the statically generated ones.
 In general, the algorithm that guides the fuzzing process looks like this:

 ```
 # dynamic values are stored with respect to their return priority